 The planchette performs strange figure eights or “inverted Zs,” and answers become repetitive.
 But it does not take long for an encounter with Zozo to turn frighteningly negative.

-- the planchette draws figure 8s or Zs on the board
+- The planchette draws figure 8s or Zs on the board

-- a conversation with one spirit is interrupted by another entity, which becomes increasingly antagonistic
+- A conversation with one spirit is interrupted by another entity, which becomes increasingly antagonistic

-- the entity often claims to be a deceased loved one
+- The entity often claims to be a deceased loved one

 “We called him Oz.”